About the University

 In the global arena, SF State ranks fourth in the nation among master’s institutions that host international students and ranks first among U.S. universities for the number of students who study abroad for an academic year.
 With a diverse range of students from almost every state and nearly 100 countries, the University community is a perfect setting for learning to succeed in a pluralistic society and global economy.
-Our highly diverse campus consistently ranks in the top 20 nationwide in awarding undergraduate degrees to minorities.
+In fact, our campus was ranked third among all U.S. universities for diversity by the Wall Street Journal.

 SF State’s pioneering commitment to community and civic engagement is prevalent throughout the curriculum.
-More than 500 courses combine academic study with community involvement, and our location in a center of business, technology and culture provides a laboratory for community-service projects, work-study opportunities and internships.
-The University has been named by Princeton Review a "College with a Conscience," classified as one of the Carnegie Foundation’s "Community Engagement" institutions; and received a Presidential Award in the President’s Higher Education Community Service Honor Roll, the highest federal recognition a college or university can receive for its commitment to community service.
+More than 500 courses combine academic study with community involvement, and our location in a center of business, technology, and culture provides a laboratory for community-service projects, work-study opportunities, and internships.
+The University has been named by Princeton Review a "College with a Conscience," classified as one of the Carnegie Foundation’s "Community Engagement" institutions; and consistently receives the Presidential Award in the President’s Higher Education Community Service Honor Roll, the highest federal recognition a college or university can receive for its commitment to community service.

 Ever since it was established in 1899 as a teacher-training school, SF State has been known for its commitment to excellent teaching.
 Students work closely with senior professors and other instructors from freshman year through graduation.
 Trained in some of the finest institutions in the world, faculty members include winners of prestigious teaching awards, cutting-edge researchers, and professionals devoted to solving community problems.